Ieva Jansaviciute MBPsS MBACP (online therapy available)

 Counselling offers a space that is safe for you to talk about anything that might have been worrying you, about anything that might feel important.
 It is a space where you can feel heard and where your feelings matter.
-Together, we will think about your experiences to help you make sense of them and how you can move forward and achieve changes that are not a temporary relief but solving of the problem for good.
-Not only that - research also shows that with psychodynamic therapy, improvement continues even after therapy has ended (Shedler, 2010).
+Together, we will think about your experiences to help you make sense of them, which will open opportunities to developing new perspectives and more helpful ways of coping and relating.

 I am a fully qualified, experienced and BACP registered psychodynamic counsellor working in consulting rooms in North London (close to Holloway, Camden Town, Caledonian Road, Kentish Town, Archway) and in Central London (close to London Bridge, Borough), as well as remotely (i.e. by telephone and online).

 ***Due to the on-going COVID-19 situation, currently offering only remote sessions***

 I am able to offer sessions during the day and evening Monday - Sunday.